CAMDEN COUNTY BOARD OF CHOSEN FREEHOLDERS

 3. Permanent part-time employees shall receive vacation leave on a pro-rated basis, in accordance with the above schedule.

-4. Shift employees employed in a 24 hour operation shall be entitled to the following annual vacation with pay based upon prorated vacation entitlement as defined in Article III Section F if applicable.
+5. Shift employees employed in a twenty-four hour operation shall be entitled to the following annual vacation with pay based upon vacation entitlement as defined in Article XXVII, if applicable:

 C. Employees shall be allowed to use vacation time not accrued, in anticipation of continued employment provided that such time is scheduled time with the approval of the Department Head.

-D. If an employee dies having vacation credits, a sum of money equal to the compensation figured on his salary rate at the time of death shall be calculated and paid to his estate.
+D. If an employee dies having vacation credits, a sum of money equal to the compensation figured on his salary rate at the time of death shall be calculated and paid to his estate within sixty (60) days.